akpi816218/pronouns.js/README.md

 ## Installation

 Install from NPM.
-Type definitions are included sfor you TypeScript people (including me), so there's no need to try and install `@types/pronouns.js` as a devDependency — it probably doesn't exist anyways.
+Type definitions are included for you TypeScript people (including me), so there's no need to try and install `@types/pronouns.js` as a devDependency — it probably doesn't exist anyways.

 ```bash
 $ npm i pronouns.js